-B. By the tenant:
+- By the tenant:

-1. Upon giving legal notice (20 to 30 days for the end of any month), as specified in their lease agreement.
+- Upon giving legal notice (20 to 30 days for the end of any month), as specified in their lease agreement.

-2. Upon the tenant’s death.
+- Upon the tenant’s death.

-C. By the owner:
+- By the landlord:

-4. If the tenant refuses to accept a new lease.
+- If the tenant refuses to accept a new lease.

+“Other good cause” creates grounds for termination that are in addition to any serious or repeated violation of the lease itself.
 The Tenancy Addendum states: “The following are some examples of “other good cause” for termination of the tenancy by the owner:

-3. Criminal activity or alcohol abuse that threatens the health, safety or right to peaceful enjoyment of the premises by other residents.
+- Criminal activity or alcohol abuse that threatens the health, safety or right to peaceful enjoyment of the premises by other residents.

-5. The landlord’s desire to utilize the unit for personal or family use or for a purpose other than use as a residential rental unit.
+- The landlord’s desire to utilize the unit for personal or family use or for a purpose other than use as a residential rental unit.

-6. Or a business or economic reason for termination of the tenancy (such as sale of the property, renovation of the unit, desire to rent the unit at a higher rental).
+- Or a business or economic reason for termination of the tenancy (such as sale of the property, renovation of the unit, desire to rent the unit at a higher rental).

 This list of examples is intended as a non-exclusive statement of some situations included in “other good cause,” but shall in no way be construed as a limitation of “other good cause” to a situation not included in the list.